open-organization/open-org-educators-guide/table_of_contents.md

 - [The future of ethical tech education must be open](https://opensource.com/open-organization/19/6/future-ethical-tech-edu-open)—Justin Sherman
 - A practical path to open education—Dan McGuire
 - M-learning and beyond—Jim Hall
+- The most valuable cybersecurity education is an open one—Brandon Dixon & Randall Joyce
 - [3 ways university classrooms can be more open](https://opensource.com/open-organization/17/12/open-model-college-classrooms)—Susie Choi
 - [Open education is more than open content](https://opensource.com/open-organization/16/8/harnessing-power-open-education)—Jim Whitehurst